TausendMedien/TausendMedien/README.md

 - 👋 Hi, I’m @TausendMedien aka @1000lights.de on Bluesky
 - 👀 I’m interested in Light Painting, Games, Media Education
-- 🌱 I’m currently learning about Light Painting.
+- 🌱 I’m currently learning about AI Games and Light Painting.
-- 💞️ I’m looking to collaborate on guess what, light painting software.
+- 💞️ I’m looking to collaborate on guess what, AI and light painting software.
 - 📫 How to reach me www.tausend-medien.de and www.1000lights.de

 <!---